Frequently Asked Questions About Penetration Testing

-Penetration testing is way of demonstrating reasonable efforts made to test the integrity of your business infrastructure and applications.
+Penetration testing is a way of demonstrating reasonable efforts made to test the integrity of your business infrastructure and applications.
 It shows your company has put effort into protecting confidential and sensitive business data to regulators such as ASIC or AUSTRAC.
-With new legislation passing in Australia, businesses are required to demonstrate they’ve regularly checked their systems are compliant with the industry standards and that checks have been made to ensure there are no vulnerabilities which can be easily utilised by attackers.
+With new legislation passing in Australia, businesses are required to demonstrate they have regularly checked their systems are compliant with the industry standards and that checks have been made to ensure there are no vulnerabilities which can be easily utilised by attackers.

 How Often Do You Need Penetration Testing For ISO 27001

 Testing needs to be conducted annually in order to comply with the ISO 27001 standards.
-At Siege Cyber we recommend a full external and internal penetration test every 12 months to comply with the ISO 27001 standards, and interim external vulnerability scans every quarter or after major changes to the network infrastructure.
+At Siege Cyber we recommend a full external and internal penetration test every 12 months to comply with the ISO 27001 standards, and interim external vulnerability scans every quarter, or after major changes to the network infrastructure.

 How often should you conduct penetration testing?

-Including regular penetration testing in your ongoing cybersecurity and information security management program is the best approach, after all, the cybersecurity landscape is ever evolving.
-Compliance requirements mandate regular penetration testing – for example PCI DSS compliance requires penetration testing, at least annually or during infrastructure and application modifications and upgrades that constitute a significant change to the environment.
+Including regular penetration testing in your ongoing cybersecurity and information security management program is the best approach.
+After all, the cybersecurity landscape is ever evolving.
+Compliance requirements mandate regular penetration testing – for example PCI DSS compliance requires penetration testing at least annually, or during infrastructure and application modifications and upgrades that constitute a significant change to the environment.
 Often, organisations aim to meet only the minimum requirements to achieve compliance – and believe themselves to be secure.
 This is a dangerous mindset.
 The best practice approach is to work with your provider to conduct an organisation-wide risk assessment to determine your organisation’s level of risk.
-You can then develop a cybersecurity program that employs an agile approach, using the tools at your IT department’s disposal and your provider’s (such as vulnerability assessments and penetration testing) to measure and evolve the security of your networks, applications and employees to maintain a strong defence against cyberattack.
+You can then develop a cybersecurity program that employs an agile approach, using the tools at your IT department’s disposal and your provider’s (such as vulnerability assessments and penetration testing) to measure and evolve the security of your networks, applications and employees to maintain a strong defence against cyber attack.

 How do you select a penetration testing provider?

-With a vast number of providers to choose from, it’s essential to do your research to ensure that your chosen penetration testing provider is proven, reliable and professional beyond reproach.
+With a vast number of providers to choose from, it is essential to do your research to ensure that your chosen penetration testing provider is proven, reliable and professional beyond reproach.
 You will rely on them to interrogate your business systems and use complex tools to fully test your IT network.
 If the provider lacks knowledge and experience in applying their tools to diverse IT environments, you may waste your money and fail to see results.
 Worse, your IT environment could be damaged, changed or taken down if penetration testing tools are not appropriately configured for your specific environment.